 Korean chocolate makers and chocolatiers are well-educated— it’s the consumers’ turn now.

-Note that this article was first published in 2017, updated in 2018, and has been heavily expanded in honor of the accompanying podcast episode on Korean chocolate culture.
+Note that this article was first published in 2017, and updated & heavily expanded in honor of the accompanying podcast episode on Korean chocolate culture.

 If you found this interesting, please pin it!